 The large tools include two spiral needles and a ecofriendly 12×12 sponge.

 The starter includes 2 triangle needles, a 5×5 sponge, 16 delightful colors of roving, and three felt squares to design your own projects.
 This kit is especially good for children and artists.

 We also carry 38 gauge triangle and spiral felting needles in sets of two.
 Get A Grip needles with molded, color coded handles in spiral doubles (two needles fused together work twice as fast).
 A “combo” set of needles, also color coded offers a chance to try out different types of needles.
 A pen that holds 3 needles is also available.

 Pocket bags are knitted with wool yarn and then “fulled” in the washing machine with hot water (some people call this boiled wool).
 This causes the bag to shrink and become thicker and more durable.
-A Thyme Tile is made using needle felting and sewn onto the bag making unique and stylish shoulder bags.
+A Thyme Tile is made using needle felting and sewn onto the bag making unique and stylish hand bags.